Mojo bag: Fixing and feeding a mojo hand

 There is a process to fixing a proper mojo.
 A ritual must be put in place in order to successfully prepare a mojo by being filled and awakened to life.
 This can be done by smoking incense and candles, or it may be breathed upon to bring it to life.
 Prayers may be said, and other methods may be used to accomplish this essential step.
-Once prepared, the mojo is "dressed" or "fed" with a liquid such as alcohol (whiskey, rum) perfume, water, or bodily fluids.
+Once prepared, the mojo is "dressed" or "fed" with a liquid such as alcohol, perfume, water, or bodily fluids.
 The reason it is said to feed the mojo to keep it working is that it is alive with spirit.
 One story from the work entitled From My People describes a slave who went out and sought a mojo conjurer that gave him a mojo to run away from home.
 The story describes the slave's mojo as fixing him into many formations, and he ultimately dies because he misuses its power.
 Had he fixed and believed in the specific mojo himself, he might have escaped the plantation alive.

 Hiding the mojo

 Mojos are traditionally made for an individual and so must be concealed on the person at all times.
 Men usually keep the trinkets hidden in the pants pocket, while women are more prone to clip it to the bra.
 They are also commonly pinned to clothes below the waist.
 Depending on the type of mojo, the hiding place will be crucial to its success, as those who make conjure bags to carry love spells sometimes specify that the mojo must be worn next to the skin.
 A story from the book From My People described the story of Moses and the task he went through to bring his people out of slavery.
-It described how "Hoodoo Lost his Hand", as Moses's mojo was hidden through his staff.
+It described how "Hoodoo Lost his Hand," as Moses's mojo was hidden through his staff.
 When he turned it into a snake, the pharaoh made his soothsayers and magicians create the same effect.
 As a result, the Pharaoh's snake was killed by Moses's snake, and that is how Hoodoo lost his hand.